charlesglucas/ofbm_tools/README.md

     - 2 to use variance of the estimates;
   - `NB`, number of bootstrap resampling;
   - `LB`, number of blocks for the bootstrap resampling;
-  - `Nwt`, number of vanishing moments of the wavelet;
-  - `FBM`, type of the process:
-    - 1 for operator fractional Brownian motion (ofBm);
-    - 0 for operator fractional Gaussian noise (ofGn).

 The main parameters contained in the structures `est` and `estbc` returned by OFBM_estimBC_BS are:
   - `est.hU`, matrix of univariate-like estimates of the self similarity exponents;